 Tools you will need

 Slow cooker – You will need one.
 A 3.5-quart (3.5-liter) crock-pot is the perfect size for this batch but you can use any size you have.
-If you don’t have one, you can try making cocoa roasted almonds in the oven instead!
+If you don’t have one, you can try making cinnamon roasted almonds in the oven instead!

 Measuring cups & spoons